Jeffrey Epstein Accuser Sues His Estate, Staff Over Alleged Sexual Assaults

 The lawsuit filed Wednesday comes after Epstein's apparent suicide left victims questioning how they would receive justice.

-Epstein preyed on her when she was a 14- and 15-year-old high school student in New York City, court documents allege.
-The lawsuit filed in New York County Supreme Court said a recruiter allegedly brought Araoz to Epstein's mansion in Manhattan, where the sexual abuse took place.
+Araoz said Epstein preyed on her when she was a 14- and 15-year-old student at a performing arts high school in New York City.
+The lawsuit filed in New York County Supreme Court said a recruiter approached Araoz on the sidewalk of the school.

 Kaiser emphasized that Epstein had a network of enablers, including the wealthy and the powerful.
 "Without those enablers, it would not have gone on for as long as it did," Kaiser said.
 He said additional enablers will be named.

-Kaiser also said he did know the identity of the executor of Epstein's estate.
+Kaiser also said he did not know the identity of the executor of Epstein's estate.

+The recruiter — described in the lawsuit as "a brunette woman" — allegedly befriended Araoz in the days that followed their initial meeting on the sidewalk.
+She began to talk fondly of Epstein, describing him as a wealthy, connected person who could help Araoz's career.

+Araoz was first brought past security cameras and into an opulent trophy room in Epstein's Manhattan mansion, according to the lawsuit.
+She was offered wine, snacks and cash to help her family.
+Eventually, Epstein took her upstairs to his massage room, starting what Araoz said became more than a year of sexual assault and battery.

 Kimberly Lerner, a victims' rights attorney for Araoz, praised her courage to come forward.
 "She has the resolve and the strength to help bring down the criminal enterprise and the conspiracy," Lerner said.
 She added that Araoz gave up her anonymity while Epstein was alive because she wanted other victims to know that they are not alone.
 She said Araoz had also lived in fear of Epstein.